Adobe CC 2019 Licensing and Activations

 - More info

 For comparison, CC 2018 and earlier versions were licensed at the university such that anyone (staff, faculty, student) could sign into the CC platform with their Adobe Enterprise ID (linked to your NetID), on any computer with no restrictions.
 Additionally, computers could be pre-licensed by an IT organization so that a sign-in was not necessary to use the apps, and this was how most university-owned desktop computers were configured.
 Lastly, Acrobat DC was not considered part of the CC family of apps and was not affected by the CC licensing.

-Starting with CC 2019, all CC apps require the user to sign into the CC platform, regardless of how they were installed; IT organizations are no longer able to pre-license computers*.
+Starting with CC 2019, all CC apps require the user to sign into the CC platform, regardless of how they were installed; IT organizations are no longer able to pre-license computers which are not in instructional labs.
 Additionally, for each person's account, only two (2) computers can be activated to use the CC platform apps at any one time.
 Also, Acrobat DC is now considered part of the CC family of apps for licensing purposes, and requires signing into the CC platform.

 Moreover, even though all university people have an Adobe Enterprise ID linked to their NetID, now only staff and faculty have free access to the CC 2019 apps.
 Staff and faculty simply need to request WebStore to grant their Adobe Enterprise ID access to the apps using this WebStore offer.

 By default, Adobe Enterprise IDs of students do not have access to Adobe CC 2019 apps.
 This access can be granted in one of a few ways:

 - The student may purchase a personal license for $185 from this WebStore offer.

 - A staff or faculty may purchase an "intern" license for each individual student for $40/semester from this WebStore offer.

 - The student may use CC 2019 apps in designated, pre-licensed computer labs for instructional use only.
 Students still need to sign into the Adobe framework.